-To combat this exodus, the government has set aside €45 million for the relocation grant, enough to cover 3,000 grants.
+To combat this exodus, the government has set aside over €45 million for the relocation grant, enough to cover 3,000 grants.

 To be eligible for the grant, you will have to move to a Sardinian municipality with a population of less than 3,000 people.